KIC/pandas_ml_utils/README.md

  probabilities are plotted on the very top of the plot.

 ### Auto-Regressive Models and RNN Shape
-It is also possible to use the FeaturesAndLabels object to generate a auto regressive features.
-By default lagging features results in an RNN shape as Keras likes to have it.
+It is also possible to use the FeaturesAndLabels object to generate auto regressive features.
+By default lagging features results in an RNN shaped 3D array as Keras likes it.
- However we can also use SkitModels the features will be implicitly transformed back into a 2D array.
+ However we can also use SkitModels the features will be implicitly transformed back into a 2D array (by using the `reshape_rnn_as_ar` function).

 ```python
 import pandas_ml_utils as pmu